DSuveges/OTAR_response_parser/README.md

 * Python 3.6+
 * Opentargets REST API wrapper v3.1.16 (see installation instruction [here](https://opentargets.readthedocs.io/en/stable/))
+* Pandas

 ## Installation using pip

-Once the desired Python virtual environment is activated, the parser and its dependencies can be directly installed from github using pip:
+Once the desired Python 3 virtual environment is activated, the parser and its dependencies can be directly installed from github using pip:

 ```bash